top of page

 The journey begins with a 19th-century reformer whose visionary work laid foundations for systems we still rely on today.
 Brown's work honors the enduring legacy of this figure and illuminates his impact on the complex choreography and the ingenious strategies he employed to provide us with clean water, green spaces, and functioning streets.

-Hard Beauty is a sponsored project of the New York Foundation for the Arts.
+Hard Beauty is a fiscally sponsored project of the New York Foundation for the Arts and can be supported through your tax deductible donations.
+Thank you!

 Hard Beauty is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.